Stability for linearized gravity on the Kerr spacetime: Geometric preliminaries

-Computations using the GHP formalism are simplified by using the prime and complex conjugation operations\footnote{In addition, there is the Sachs $*$ operation, see \cite{GHP}.} .
-Complex conjugation, $\varphi \to \bar\varphi$ takes fields of type $\{p,q\}$ to type $\{q,p\}$, i.e. it changes the sign of the spin-weight, and preserves the boost-weight.
+Calculations using the GHP formalism are simplified by using the prime and complex conjugation operations.\footnote{In addition, there is the Sachs $*$ operation, see \cite{GHP}.} Complex conjugation, $\varphi \to \bar\varphi$ takes fields of type $\{p,q\}$ to type $\{q,p\}$, i.e. it changes the sign of the spin-weight, and preserves the boost-weight.
 The prime operation, $\varphi \to \varphi'$, interchanges $\NPl^a \leftrightarrow \NPn^a$, $\NPm^a \leftrightarrow \NPmbar^a$, and takes fields of type $\{p,q\}$ to fields of type $\{-p,-q\}$.
 The prime operation and complex conjugation commute and are symmetries in the sense that an equation valid in the GHP formalism remains valid after applying the prime operation or complex conjugation.
-The GHP type and the boost- and spin-weights are additive under multiplication.

-Properly weighted scalars are sections of complex line bundles, and more generally, properly weighted tensor and spinor fields are sections of complex vector bundles.
+As sections of line bundles, GHP scalars cannot be differentiated with partial derivatives and must be differentiated with a relevant connection.
+Properly weighted scalars are sections of complex line bundles; more generally, properly weighted tensor and spinor fields are sections of complex vector bundles.
 The lift of the Levi-Civita connection $\nabla_{a}$ to these bundles gives a covariant derivative denoted $\Theta_a$.
-Projecting on the null tetrad $\NPl^a, \NPn^a, \NPm^a, \NPmbar^a$ gives the GHP operators \cite{GHP},

-See \cite{1990CQGra...7.1681H} for discussion of the geometry of properly weighted scalars and the GHP covariant derivative.
+Projecting on the null tetrad $\NPl^a, \NPn^a, \NPm^a, \NPmbar^a$ gives the GHP operators \cite{GHP}, \footnote{Following \cite{GHP,MR917488,MR944085}, we represent these by the Icelandic/ old English letters thorn $\tho$ and edth $\edt$.} See \cite{1990CQGra...7.1681H} for discussion of the geometry of properly weighted scalars and the GHP covariant derivative.
 The GHP operators are properly weighted, in the sense that they take properly weighted fields to properly weighted fields, for example if $\varphi$ has type $\{p,q\}$, then $\tho \varphi$ has type $\{p+1, q+1\}$.
 This can be seen from the fact that $\NPl^a = o^A \bar{o}^{A'}$ has type $\{1,1\}$.

+The connection coefficients for the Levi-Civita connection can be expressed in the GHP formalism.
 There are twelve connection coefficients in a null frame, up to complex conjugation.
 Of these, eight are properly weighted, and are given by

 together with their primes $\kappa', \sigma', \rho', \tau'$.
 These are the GHP spin coefficients.
 The remaining four connection coefficients, given by